Chelsea Building Society, First Direct and Nationwide have been named Which? Recommended Providers in our latest mortgage satisfaction survey.

 - Avoid applying for multiple mortgages simultaneously as this will show on your credit history

-We would always recommend taking professional mortgage advice from an impartial broker such as Which?
-Mortgage Advisers.
+We would always recommend taking professional mortgage advice from an impartial broker.
 They will help you understand the best types of deals for your circumstances and can help you with the application process too.